victoriamorris/nielsenTools/README.md

     Options:
         --help  Show help message and exit.
-        --database  Add ISBN information to database

 Input files must be **tab-delimited** files; the file names should end .add, .upd, or .del.

-###### If option --database is specified:

-As records are parsed, information about related ISBNs will be added to the ISBN database in **isbns.db**;
-it is essential that this database file is present in the folder in which the script is run.

-This option will make the program run increasingly slowly as the size of the database increases.

 ##### NOTE: